 I’ve also had so many lovely Charlesonians reach out to me yesterday and today like preservationist and interior designer Olivia T.M.
 Brock and photographer Lucy Cuneo.
 I appreciate their last minute suggestions on where to get green juice to off set the biscuits I ate from Callie’s Hot Little Biscuits and other antique shops to visit.

 I wish Laura Pelzer had reached out yesterday about stopping by her new “clean” nail salon The Water Room yesterday when I could have really used Epsom Salt soak and foot massage.
 I’m sure we’ll be walking more the rest of the trip so I look forward to stopping by during my trip.

 The garden above is from the Pineapple Gates House on Legare Street.
 It’s owned by author Margaret Bradham Thornton and her husband.
 I bought her book, A Theory of Love, when I was in Sag Harbor last summer.
 For this trip, I ordered her other book Charleston and look forward to reading it if I’m not too exhausted.
 When I was on the street, a few of the horse and buggy tours stopped to give details of the garden.
 One guide said it was referred to a gentleman’s garden because there is no grass to now.
 In reality, there is no grass because it was designed before they had lawn mowers.
 You can read more about it on Garden and Gun.

-We’ll probably be visiting plantations on my birthday tomorrow and historic houses on Friday and Saturday.
+We’ll be visiting plantations historic houses on Friday and Saturday to scope them out for my book on historic houses.
 If you want to follow along in real time, check out my Instagram Stories.
 I will be saving them in highlights too.